 One of the hardest parts about parenthood is discipline.
 When your child pushes all your buttons at once and dances on your last nerve all in the same second, it’s really hard not to lose it.
-Yet somehow, you take a deep breath, and cooly manage the situation.
+Yet somehow, you take a deep breath and cooly manage the situation.
 Parents everywhere deserve medals for this.
 I’m convinced of it.
 And I think it’s safe to say that my very own mother was nothing less than an absolute saint for putting up with my temper tantrums as a child.
 Man, could I scream!

 Now that Mini Chef is getting older, I’m realizing that he has inherited my lungs.
-In fact, I’m quite certain that when he is screaming and jumping up and down as hard as he possibly can, (my apologies to the downstairs neighbor!!) that people at the north pole can hear him.
-Lord that child has his moments.
+In fact, I’m quite certain that when he is screaming and jumping up and down as hard as he possibly can (my apologies to the downstairs neighbor!!) that people at the north pole can hear him.
+Lord, that child has his moments.
 But then, I guess we all do.

-- Clean Eating Turkey Chili
+Curried Turkey Chili

-- 1 1/2 pounds lean ground turkey
+- 1½ lb. ground turkey

-- 1 tablespoon olive oil
+- 1 tbsp. olive oil

-- 1 tablespoon garlic powder
+- 1 tbsp. garlic powder

-- 1 tablespoon curry powder
+- 1 tbsp. curry powder

-- 1 (15 ounce) can light coconut milk
+- 15 oz. light coconut milk (canned)

 - In a medium to large soup pot, brown the turkey in the olive oil.